microbit-matt-hillsdon/pxt-simx-sample/simx/README.md

 > [!NOTE]
-> The remaining instructions assume you are using the MakeCode Editor hosted locally.
+> The remaining instructions assume you are **using the MakeCode Editor hosted locally**.

 ### Init your new simulator extension